arduino/arduino-tools-mpy/README.md

 # Arduino Utilities for MicroPython
+# Arduino MicroPython Projects

-A set of tools to implement, create and manage MicroPython Projects/Apps.
+A set of tools and helpers to implement, create and manage MicroPython Projects/Apps.

-A new approach to enabling a MicroPython board to host/store multiple projects with the choice of running one as default.
+A new approach to enabling a MicroPython board to host/store multiple projects with the choice of running one as default, as well as have a mechanism of fallback to a default launcher.

-It will not interfere with the canonical boot.py/main.py approach, but will allow users to easily implement such functionality.
+It does not interfere with the canonical boot.py/main.py paradigm, and allows users to easily activate this functionality on top of any stock MicroPython file-system.

-The framework is based on one or more well structured projects which consist of folders named "amp_{project-name}" and contain a set of files (`main.py`, `lib/`, `app.json`).
+The Arduino MicroPython Projects framework relies on the creation of well structured projects enclosed in their own folders named "amp_{project-name}", which in turn contain a set of files (`main.py`, `lib/`, `app.json`, etc.).
 These are the conditions for a project to be considered "valid".
-Other files can be added to a user's discretion.
+Other files can be added to user's discretion, for instance to store assets or log/save data.

-The framework exploits the standard behaviour of MicroPython at start:
+The framework exploits the standard behaviour of MicroPython at start/reset/soft-reset:
 1. run `boot.py`
 1. run `main.py`

-The framework's boot.py is only comprised of two lines which in turn
+The framework's boot.py only requires two lines for the following operations:

-- import the minimum required parts of arduino_utils (common) from the board's FileSystem (preferrably installed as a module in /lib)
+- import the minimum required parts of arduino_utils (amp_common) from the board's FileSystem (preferrably installed as a module in /lib/arduino_utils)
-- call a method to enter the default project
+- call a method to enter the default project's path and apply some temporary settings to configure the running environment (search paths and launch configuration changes) which will be reset at the next start.

 If no default project is set, it will fall back to the `main.py` in the board's root if present.
 No error condition will be generated, as MicroPython is capable of handling the absence of `boot.py` and/or `main.py`.

 The reason for this to work is that if a default project is selected, the `enter_default_project()` will issue an `os.chdir()` command and enter the project's folder.
 MicroPython will automatically run the main.py it finds in its Current Working Directory.

 **NOTES:**